icon-project/xcall-multi/docs/sui-xcall.md

 - Introduced `execute_forced_rollback` in dApps (e.g., Balanced), which can be executed by an admin in case of a failure in `execute_call`.

 #### Rationale
-- Sui lacks try-catch mechanisms in xCall, making it impossible to rollback every message that fails in `execute_call`.
+- There is no concept of exception handling in sui such as try-catch, making it impossible to rollback every message that fails in `execute_call`.
 Instead, it will fail the entire transaction if there is a configuration failure.

 ### 3. RollbackMessage event Change